Overview

 The client can determine to engage Tarbox Family Office, Inc. to provide investment advisory

 services on a discretionary basis.
-Prior to Tarbox Family Office, Inc. assuming discretionary
+Before Tarbox Family Office, Inc. assumes discretionary

-authority over a client’s account, client will be required to execute Investment Advisory
+authority over a client’s account, the client will be required to execute an Investment Advisory

-Tarbox Family Office, Inc. full authority to buy, sell, or otherwise execute investment transactions
+Agreement granting Tarbox Family Office, Inc. full authority to execute investment transactions in

 Clients who engage Tarbox Family Office, Inc. on a discretionary basis may, at any time, impose